NordicSemiconductor/zcbor/README.md

 zcbor convert -c <CDDL description file> -t <which CDDL type to expect> -i <input data file> -o <output data file>
 ```

-Note that since CBOR supports more data types than YAML and JSON, zcbor uses an idiomatic format when converting to/from YAML/JSON.
+Note that since CBOR supports more data types than YAML and JSON, zcbor can use an idiomatic format when converting to/from YAML/JSON.
+This is controlled by the `--yaml-compatibility` option to 'validate' and 'convert'.
 This is relevant when handling YAML/JSON conversions of data that uses the unsupported features.
 The following data types are supported by CBOR, but not by YAML (and JSON which is a subset of YAML):

  1. bytestrings: YAML supports only text strings.
 In YAML, bytestrings ('<bytestring>') are represented as {"bstr": "<hex-formatted bytestring>"}, or as {"bstr": <any type>} if the CBOR bytestring contains CBOR-formatted data, in which the data is decoded into <any type>.
  2. map keys other than text string: In YAML, such key value pairs are represented as {"keyval<unique int>": {"key": <key, not text>, "val": <value>}}
  3. tags: In cbor2, tags are represented by a special type, cbor2.CBORTag.
 In YAML, these are represented as {"tag": <tag number>, "val": <tagged data>}.

+You can see an example of the conversions in [tests/cases/yaml_compatibility.yaml](tests/cases/yaml_compatibility.yaml) and its CDDL file [tests/cases/yaml_compatibility.cddl](tests/cases/yaml_compatibility.cddl).

 Importing zcbor in a Python script
 ----------------------------------